 Penalties for Not Filing a 1099 Form

 Filing your own taxes can be an overwhelming process.
 There are lots of forms and they all need to be filled out with great care.
-One form that has recently received much attention is the 1099-MISC form.
-The penalties have been changed and this can have a big impact on those who file improperly.
+One form that has recently received a lot of attention is the 1099-MISC form.
+The penalties have been changed and this can have a big impact on those who file the tax form improperly.
 To make sure you don't end up paying big bucks this tax season, here are the penalties you should know about.
-Recently, congress has increased the penalties for late filing or failure to file form 1099-MISC.
-These penalties became effective on January 1, 2017 and they basically doubled.
-It is known as The Trade Preferences Extension Act of 2015.
+In 2015 the Trade Preferences Extension Act was signed into law that significantly increased the penalties for late filing or failure to file form 1099-MISC.
+These penalties became effective in 2016.
+A summary of penalty changes follows:

 What is the Penalty if I Don’t Issue a 1099 on Purpose?

-What is the Penalty for Not Reporting 1099 Form?
+What is the Penalty for Not Reporting a 1099 Form?

-You may be subject to a penalty if you fail to report miscellaneous income that was received on a Form 1099-MISC.
-Should you fail to report any miscellaneous income, your return may understate tax liability on your part.
-If this happens to you, if the IRS can impose an accuracy-related penalty that equates to 20% of the underpayment.
-For example, if you failed to include any miscellaneous income causing you to understate tax liability by $1000, the penalty could be $200 ($500 x .20 = $200).
+You may be subject to a penalty if you fail to report miscellaneous income that was reported on a Form 1099-MISC.
+Should you fail to report any miscellaneous income, your return may understate your tax liability.
+Under these circumstances, the IRS can impose an accuracy-related penalty that equates to 20% of the underpayment.
+For example, if you failed to report miscellaneous income causing you to understate tax liability by $1000, the penalty could be $200 ($1000 x .20 = $200).

-Getting a penalty from the IRS can be bad, and even worse if you have multiple forms receiving penalties.
-While these penalties are shocking to some, the good news is that they are relatively easy to avoid.
-Make tax season easier by register and e-filing with us today.
-We’ll help you e-file your taxes and make sure you are avoiding any unnecessary penalties.
+Getting a penalty from the IRS can be costly.The penalties add up when you make errors in filing multiple forms.
+The good news is that penalties are relatively easy to avoid.
+Make your tax season easier by registering and e-Filing with ETAX1099.com today.
+We’ll help you e-File your taxes and help you avoid unnecessary penalties.